showell/boolean-py-export-example/readme.md

 This is a very small example of using the [boolean.py](https://github.com/bastikr/boolean.py) library to simplify boolean expressions.

+I provide some context in this [YouTube video](https://www.youtube.com/watch?v=snzWp8l21QA&feature=youtu.be).

 Their library allows me to construct a boolean expression like so:

 <pre>